-- Full-time employees will begin earning eight (8) hours of sick leave per month following employment and will earn eight (8) hours of sick leave each month thereafter, exclusive of unpaid leaves of absence. - Part-time employees working twenty (20) or more hours per week shall, upon completion of their orientation period, be credited with pro-rata sick leave benefits based on the remaining months in the calendar year and upon the ratio of their hired hours to a full-time (40-hour) position.
-Thereafter, sick leave will be credited on the same pro-rata basis annually each January 1.
-A part-time employee must work a minimum of either 1) their hired hours multiplied by the number of weeks employed in the preceding calendar year or 2) 1,000 hours, in order to retain sick leave eligibility, exclusive of Section 11.3(b) of the labor agreement.
-Part-time employees hired after December 31, 2009 shall earn Paid Time Off (PTO) in lieu of sick time, at a rate specified by the labor agreement. - Sick time may accumulate up to a maximum of one thousand four hundred and forty (1,440)
+- Full-time employees earn 96 hours of sick leave per year, which accrues biweekly at 1/26th of the annual benefit, exclusive of unpaid leaves of absence. - Part-time employees shall be credited with pro-rata sick leave benefits upon the ratio of their hired hours to a full-time (40-hour) position.
+Part-time employees hired after December 31, 2009 shall earn Paid Time Off (PTO) in lieu of sick time, at a rate specified by the labor agreement, and such time may be utilized for reasons covered by ESTA. - Sick time may accumulate up to a maximum of one thousand four hundred and forty (1,440) hours. - Interns and substitutes will accrue sick time under ESTA.
+Such time will be available for use if they work for 120 days or more.

-hours.